MCFpy/mcf/docs/source/getting_started.rst

 Frequently used parameters
 --------------------------

-Below you find a selected list of optional parameters that are often used to initialize a Modified Causal Forest.
-For a more detailed description of these parameters, please refer to the documentation of :py:class:`~mcf_main.ModifiedCausalForest`.
+Below you find a list of optional parameters that are often used to initialize a Modified Causal Forest.
+For a more detailed description, please refer to the documentation of :py:class:`~mcf_main.ModifiedCausalForest`.

 .. dropdown:: Commonly used optional parameters